skeeto/skeeto.github.com/_posts/2013-02-08-Memory-Leaks-with-XMLHttpRequest-Objects.markdown

 `xhr`.

 Under some forms of memory management, such as reference counting, this could be an issue.
-Fortunately, browser JavaScript implementations can handle this situation just fine.
+Fortunately, JavaScript implementations can handle this situation just fine ([well, except IE<8][ie]).
 Garbage collectors operate on *reachability*.
 Cycles don't matter, the collector only cares if any part of the cycle is reachable by a *root*, a hard reference from where the collector begins its search.